-Emily Berman is an assistant professor of law at the University of Houston’s Law Center.
+Emily Berman is an associate professor of law at the University of Houston’s Law Center.
 Berman’s scholarship explores the relationships among government institutions in the development, implementation, and oversight of national security policy.
 In particular, she focuses on the implications of the changes wrought on domestic laws and institutions by the national security state and notes the need for institutional reforms that both remain faithful to fundamental legal principles and take account of the unique legal and policy challenges posed by domestic counterterrorism policy.
 Prior to joining the University of Houston Law Center faculty in the fall of 2014, she taught for two years as a visiting assistant professor at Brooklyn Law School.
 She previously was a Furman Fellow and Brennan Center Fellow at New York University School of Law and held positions as counsel and Katz Fellow at the Brennan Center where she developed policy recommendations, drafted reports, and engaged in advocacy regarding U.S. national security policy and its impact on civil liberties.
 After graduating from law school, Berman clerked for the Hon.
 John M. Walker, Jr. of the Second Circuit Court of Appeals.
 Berman’s work has been published in the Washington & Lee Law Review, Fordham Law Review, George Mason Law Review, Florida State University Law Review, New York University Law Review, and her opinion pieces have appeared in The Atlantic Online, the National Law Journal, Legal Times Online, and CNN.com, among others.
 Berman teaches National Security Law and Constitutional Law.

 October 14, 2020